Uduak Isong: Career

 Oguamanam's first job was in the aviation industry as a cabin crew member for two years.
 She also worked in the capital market and telecoms industry.
 Oguamanam began writing prose and poetry.
 She ventured into film "when it looked like it was the more lucrative thing to do".
 Her early films were produced through Royal Arts Academy, Lagos, owned by her sister, Emem Isong Misodi.

 Oguamanam set up Closer Pictures, Lagos.
 Falling is the first film produced under Closer Pictures.
 Falling tells the story of love and betrayal.
 The budget for Falling was 10 million Nigerian Naira.

 In 2010, Oguamanam directed her first film To Live Again.
 It was adapted from her short story which was published by Farafina magazine based in Lagos.

 Training

 Oguamanam has attended training and film-related events.
 She attended the Berlinale Talent Campus, in Berlin, Germany as a result of her screenplay Unfinished Business.

-In 2012, Isong Oguamanam was chosen by the British Council, Nigeria to the UK-Nigeria creative world partnership programme, in London, UK.
+In 2012, Isong Oguamanam was chosen by the British Council, Nigeria to the UK-Nigeria creative world partnership programme, in London, England.

 She also attended workshops at Raindance in the UK.